Pedro Barros: Career

 In 2016, he won the X Games Park competition and won his sixth X Games gold medal in total.
 Until then, he has never finished worse than silver in an astounding Skateboard Park run that began with rookie gold in 2010.
 In the same year, he also won the Vans Pool Party in California.
 He won the Vans Park Series in Florianopolis and had two second places at the tour stops in Melbourne and Malmö, which were also the 2016 World Championships in Park Skateboarding.

-In 2017, Barros won the Vans Park Series in Vancouver and São Paulo, got third place in Sydney and second place at the tour stop in Malmö, Sweden.
+In 2018, Barros won the Vans Park Series in Vancouver and São Paulo, got third place in Sydney and second place at the tour stop in Malmö, Sweden.

-In 2018, his sponsor, Drop Dead Skateboards, released a movie called "Silver Era", featuring a video part by Baros.
+In 2018, his sponsor, Drop Dead Skateboards, released a movie called "Silver Era", featuring a video part by Barros.
 The same year, he was fourth at Minneapolis's X Games Park event.
 He won the Vans Park Series event in Vancouver and got three second places at the tour stops in Suzhou, São Paulo and Huntington Beach.
 He also won the Red Bull Bowl Rippers in Marseilles.
 In the same year Pedro executed a movie project with Red Bull called "Pedro's Bigger Picture", where he skates artistically designed art features that showcase his favorite skate spots around the world."

 Until now, Pedro Barros had nine X Games appearances, taking six gold and three silver medals.
 He trails only Dave Mirra in first or second-place finishes to start an X Games career in a single discipline (Mirra had ten straight in BMX Vert).